Kriz182/looker-explore-assistant/README.md

 ## How to Use
 1. **Clone the Repository**: Clone this repository to your local machine or directly into Google Cloud Shell.
-2. **Set up Vertex AI**: Ensure your GCP project is set up with Vertex AI.
+2. **Set up Vertex AI**: Ensure your GCP project is set up with Vertex AI (Enable the necessary APIs).
+3. 4. **Get API Access**: Ensure that you have created api keys to be used in the first Notebook.
-3. **Access to Looker**: Ensure you have access to a Looker instance and logged in.
+4. **Access to Looker**: Ensure you have access to a Looker instance and logged in.
 Private Embedding must be enabled as well.
-4. **Third Party Cookes** : Ensure you enable Third Party Cookies.
+5. **Third Party Cookes** : Ensure you enable Third Party Cookies.
-5. **Execute the Script**: Execute the first Notebook and copy the results.
+6. **Execute the Script**: Execute the first Notebook and copy the results.
 Execute the second Notebook, after pasting the results into the relevant variable *context*
-6. **View Results**: After execution, view the results for insights into the sentiment of the movie reviews.
+7. **View Results**: After execution, view the results for insights into the sentiment of the movie reviews.

 ## Additional Information
 - The Notebook comments provide guidance